 1. Rationale and Scope

-The integration of quantum physics and information technology has forged the so-called quantum information technology (QIT), which could be categorized in three areas:
+The integration of quantum physics and information technology has forged the so-called quantum information technology (QIT).

-quantum computing

-quantum communication

-quantum metrology

 QIT has promoted the booming of the second quantum revolution and will have a profound impact on ICT networks.

 Quantum computation is a new computation model that follows the laws of quantum mechanics to control quantum information units.
 Combined with the quantum parallelism, quantum information processing has greater potential than classical information processing.
-Quantum computers represent a breakthrough in Moore's Law that is limited by the nanoscale, implying enormous computing power potential.
+Quantum computers represent a breakthrough in Moore's Law, implying enormous computing power potential.
 Quantum computer has potential applications in many fields, such as optimization over huge data sets and design of new materials and molecular functions.
-The computational power brought by quantum computing will not only improve the performance of signal processing, but also become a threat to security of existing ICT networks.

-Quantum communication includes a class of novel communication technologies that exploit the transmission of quantum signals, such as quantum key distribution (QKD), quantum teleportation, quantum repeater.
-QKD is one of the most mature QIT application at this moment.
-Different from the traditional key distribution technology, QKD provides long-term security based on principles of quantum mechanics.
-The security of QKD still holds even under the attack of quantum computer.
+Quantum communication includes a class of novel communication technologies that is based on the the transmission of quantum signals, such as quantum key distribution (QKD), quantum teleportation, quantum repeater.
+QKD is an area of great interest in QIT application at this moment.
 Metro/backbone QKD networks have been constructed and satellite-based quantum communication experimental applications have been realized in last decade.
 In the future, quantum repeater would be an essential building block in constructing distributed quantum computing.

 Quantum metrology is the study of measurement techniques that give higher resolution and sensibility in measurements of physical parameters than the same measurement performed in a classical framework.
-At this stage, quantum metrology is mainly used in the fields of navigation, lidar and time-frequency transmission.

 Quantum information network (QIN) is expected to connect quantum information processing nodes, including QKD nodes, quantum computers and quantum sensors, via quantum communication technologies such as quantum teleportation and quantum repeating, to realize quantum information transmission and networking.
 QIN has potential to provide series of new applications, such as distributed quantum computing and quantum sensor network.

-The ITU-T Focus Group on “Quantum information technology for networks” (FG-QIT4N) would provide an open platform to study QIT for networks.
+The ITU-T Focus Group on “Quantum information technology for networks” (FG-QIT4N) would provide a platform to study QIT for networks.
 It engages researchers, engineers, practitioners, entrepreneurs and policy makers, to take full advantages of ability and potential of QIT in networks.

 2. Objectives of the FG-QIT4N